122) INCEPTION

 (2003 dir.
 Alejandro González Iñárritu) 3rd Viewing: July 16 2010

 The last decent collaboration between director Alejandro Iñárritu and screenwriter Guillermo Arriaga.
 And I think that was due to the near perfect cast.
-Naomi Watts - great as always.
-Benicio Del Toro is alive here in a way few actors have been post Brando.
-Still I can't help but feel team Iñárritu/Arriaga were running out of creative steam in the narrative department.
-Shame, seeing how I once described them (after viewing AMORES PERROS) as being like the Spanish-language Kieslowski.
+Naomi Watts is perfection as always & Benicio Del Toro is alive here in a way few actors have been post Brando.
+Still, I can't help but feel team Iñárritu/Arriaga were running out of creative steam in the narrative department around this time.
+Shame, seeing how I once described them (after viewing AMORES PERROS) as being like the Spanish-language cinema reincarnations of Kieslowski.

 No comments: